JustMyerson/JustMyerson/README.md

 Graduate Software Engineer from Cape Town, South Africa.

-- 🔭 I’m working at Yoco, a fintech company in South Africa
+🔭 Working at Yoco, a fintech company in South Africa

-- 🌱 Interested in Machine Learning, and how to apply it to medical usecases especially to improve diagnostic tools and patient outcomes
+🌱 Interested in Machine Learning, and how to apply it to medical usecases especially to improve diagnostic tools and patient outcomes

-- 🚀 I’m currently learning React, Kotlin and Web Development in general
+🚀 I’m currently learning React, Kotlin and Web Development in general

 ---